miketaylr/miketaylr.com-blog/_posts/2015-02-24-webkitcssmatrix-and-ehow-and-stuff.md

 Wow, <s>early January</s> late February 2015, time to blog about more exciting web compatibility bugs.

 Lately we've been receiving a number of reports, both in Bugzilla and on webcompat.com, that ehow.com isn't working in Firefox mobile browsers.
-With compelling articles like [How to blog for cash][blog] and [How do do your own SEO for your blog or website][seo], this is not a great situation for my fellow Firefox Mobile-using-"how-to-get-rich-by-web-logging" friends.
+With compelling articles like [How to blog for cash][blog] and [How to do your own SEO for your blog or website][seo], this is not a great situation for my fellow Firefox Mobile-using-"how-to-get-rich-by-web-logging" friends.

 > And now for a brief message from our sponsor, [http://vart.institute/][vart]: go learn about Art and programming and [Mary Cassatt][cassatt]. // TODO(mike): ask jenn for money or how to do SEO.